Computer Game Publishing in the UK Industry Market Research Report Now Updated by IBISWorld

 IBISWorld industry Report Key Topics

 Companies in this industry publish video games for all platforms, including PC, Nintendo Wii, Xbox360, PlayStation 3, PlayStation Portable, mobile phones, the iPad and online platforms.
-Publishers generally fund the development of games (which is a different industry) and are responsible for the marketing of the game.
+The industry does not include publishing of non-gaming computer software such as operating systems or game development.